 - 1 cup unsweetened banana chips Buy unsweetened banana chips here

-- 2 Tbsp chia seeds Buy organic chia seeds here
+- 2 tablespoon chia seeds Buy organic chia seeds here

-- 1/4 tsp pink salt buy pink salt here
+- ¼ teaspoon pink salt buy pink salt here

 - a couple dashes both cayenne pepper and nutmeg